magellantech/DriveFileSearcher/README.md

 ### Prerequisites

-Make sure you have Microsoft Visual Studio Community 2022 (Version 17.7.4) installed on your computer.
+Make sure you have Microsoft Visual Studio Community 2022 , Visual Studio Code installed on your computer.

 ### Installation